-Choose a high fibre diet, building up slowly
+Choose a high fibre diet

-- Fill up on fruit and vegetables and leave them unpeeled where possible - Eat the skins on potatoes - Include more beans and pulses, such as peas, baked beans, lentils and kidney beans - Add small amounts of dried fruit, nuts or seeds to cereals or to yogurt for dessert - Try high fibre breakfasts, such as bran flakes, Weetabix or porridge - Buy wholemeal or granary bread and use wholemeal flour in baking - Try higher fibre crackers such as wholemeal and rye crackers or crispbreads - Drink plenty of fluid.
-Aim for at least two litres (8 drinks) per day, such as water or herbal tea, to avoid constipation
+- Fill up on fruit and vegetables and leave them unpeeled where possible. - Eat the skins on potatoes. - Include more beans and pulses, such as peas, baked beans, lentils and kidney beans. - Add small amounts of dried fruit, nuts or seeds to cereals or to yogurt for dessert. - Try high fibre breakfasts, such as Bran flakes, Weetabix or porridge. - Use wholemeal or granary bread and use wholemeal flour in baking. - Try higher fibre crackers such as wholemeal and rye crackers or crispbreads. - Increase your fibre intake gradually and drink plenty of fluid.
+Aim for at least two litres (8 drinks) per day, such as water, tea, coffee, squash or herbal tea, to avoid constipation.